maximestevenot/AutomixSoftware/CONTRIBUTING.md

 ### Formatted text files

+Any document relative to the project follow-up must be put in the *[suivi_projet](../tree/suivi_projet/Suivi%20de%20projet)* branch.
+We like to use [Microsoft Office](https://www.office.com/) documents in this branch.

-If you need to make a structured document, you should consider [Markdown](https://en.wikipedia.org/wiki/Markdown).
+Otherwise, if you need to make a structured document, you should consider [Markdown](https://en.wikipedia.org/wiki/Markdown).
 For example, this document uses the Markdown syntax.

 For longer texts or presentations, [LaTeX](http://latex-project.org/) and HTML+CSS(+JS) could be good options.